Wheelock College Bridge Program

 Assistant Director of Academic Assistance

 At Wheelock, we realize that college is a major investment, and we are committed to helping all of our students reach their academic, professional, and personal goals.
-The Wheelock College Bridge Program gives selected incoming first-year students a head start on building a foundation for success at college.
+The Wheelock College Bridge Program gives first-year students an opportunity to transition into Wheelock's community before the academic year starts.
+Building the foundation for success at Wheelock is the focus of Bridge, and the program is completely free.

-Topics such as time management, critical reading, communication, study skills, and college-level independence are addressed through an intensive two-week summer session, a fall-semester Academic Success Course, and one-on-one weekly meetings with an Academic Skills Coach throughout the fall term.
+Topics such as time management, critical reading and writing, professional communication, study skills, and college-level independence are addressed through an intensive two-week summer session, a fall-semester programming that includes workshops and one-on-one meetings with a staff member from Academic Assistance.

 Planting the Seeds to College Success at Wheelock